ztlaistn/MegaMindz/database/documentation/database_basics.md

 ***Room Role Info Table***

 There is now also a table that will store the roles of users in a given room.
 It will have the following fields:
+	- room_role_id (type: int): primary key for the table, needed since we can have duplicate user_id in this table
     - user_id (type int): This will be the user that we are storing the information for (their user_id from the user_info table)
     - room_code (type int): This will be a room that the row corresponds to, this will be randomly generated, and should not match any rows that already exist
     - role (type: int): This will be the role of the user in the given room